timothepearce/laravel-time-series-docs/docs/getting-started/configuration.md

     'models_namespace' => 'App\\Models',

     /*
-     * When enabled, Quasar will process the projections on a queue.
+     * When enabled, Time Series will process the projections on a queue.
      */
     'queue' => false,

     /*
-     * The specific queue name used by Quasar.
+     * The specific queue name used by Time Series.
      * Leave empty to use the default queue.
      */
     'queue_name' => '',